Wyoming Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Wyoming

-Wyoming lets both the landlord or tenant terminate a month-to-month lease with reasonable advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
-There’s no statute defining the required amount of notice, but in general at least 30 days will be reasonable in most cases.
+Wyoming lets both the landlord or tenant end a month-to-month lease with reasonable advance notice.
+In general, it’s valid to end a lease for any reason that isn’t landlord retaliation.
+Wyoming doesn’t set a specific timeframe for notice, but 30 days of notice will cover most situations.

 Required Notice To Raise the Rent on a Wyoming Month-to-Month Lease